Whom Do YOU Know?

 U.S. Masters Swimming June Krauser Communications Award

-The June Krauser Communications Award is presented annually to a USMS registered individual, or group, whose communicative efforts have contributed to the growth, improvement, or success of United States Masters Swimming.
+The June Krauser Communications Award is presented annually to a USMS registered individual, or group, whose work in communications has contributed to the growth, improvement, or success of United States Masters Swimming locally, regionally, or nationally.

 Submit nominations electronically to Nancy Ridout at nancyridout AT usms DOT org

 U.S. Masters Swimming Fitness Award